apache/cordova-app-harness/README.md

 ## Running an app in the harness
 * Click launch on the installed app
 * See if the app looks as expected
-* Use a 3 finger tap to access the app menu while testing your app.
+* Use a 3 finger swipe to access the app menu while testing your app.
 * The context menu that pops up allows you to return to the main screen, restart or update the app, open a Firebug console on the device, or set up remote debugging using Weinre.